 - Work together to create content – Assign each section a slide to work on within a shared slide deck.
 Sections can work together to research a piece of music, create a visual representation to accompany a performance, or create a section logo.

-- Using the Flat for Docs add-on (only available on computers, not tablets or mobile devices) have students notate musical passages, or label musical passages.
+- Using the Music Snippet add-on (only available on computers, not tablets or mobile devices) have students notate musical passages, or label musical passages.
 (This example works best if each student is notating on their own slide.)

 When sharing Google Slides with students to use collaboratively, it’s important to share the slides so everyone can edit.
 If there are aspects of the slide you don’t want students to edit, consider creating a background image with those elements.
 Then students can add their work without removing what you created.